NgangaMichael/NgangaMichael/README.md

 - 👋 Hi, I’m @NgangaMichael
-- 👀 I’m a web and mobile developer using Flutter, MERN stack and PHP to develop my projects.
+- 👀 I’m a web and mobile developer.
-- 💞️ I’m open to collaborate on web and mobile projects both personal and open source.
+- 💞️ I’m open to collaborate on web and mobile projects.
 - 📝 I like contributing to Open Source Projects and learn new technologies.
-- 📚 I also like reading books mostly financial and self help books.
+- 📚 I also like reading.
 - 📫 Have a question, discussion or just want to say 'hi', you can reach me via: ngangamichael83@gmail.com.

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=NgangaMichael&show_icons=true)